You always knew this day would come, but you never imagined being the caregiver for your parents would be so overwhelming and time-consuming.

 You are losing the parent you knew.

-That strong man that could do anything has transformed into a frail and fearful man sitting in a hospital bed.
+That strong father that could do anything has transformed into a frail and fearful man sitting in a hospital bed.
 His eyes stare at you with despair.
 Your heart breaks to imagine how he must be feeling inside.

 You have become responsible for the woman that once baked cookies for you during a snowstorm and put band-aids on your boo-boos.